 DescriptionOff SR 389 15 miles west of Fredonia, Pipe Spring National Monument preserves a life-sustaining water source that Paiute Indians called Mu-tum-wa-va, or Dripping Rock.
 In the early 1870s, Mormon pioneers built a compound over the springs consisting of a sandstone fort and ranch house.
 Tours of the fort, named Winsor Castle, are offered.
 Pipe Spring has long served as a way station for weary travelers.
-The visitor center offers exhibits and a movie about Kaibab and pioneer culture and history.
+The visitor center and cultural museum offers exhibits and a movie about Kaibab and pioneer culture and history.

 Allow 1 hour minimum.
-Daily 8-5, May-Aug.; 8:30-4:30, rest of year.
+Daily 8:30-4:30.
 Closed Jan.
 1, Thanksgiving and Christmas.
 Tours of Winsor Castle are given daily generally on the half-hour in summer; otherwise varies.
-Admission $7; free (ages 0-15).
+Admission, valid for 7 days, $7; free (ages 0-15).
 Phone (928) 643-7105.